Destination types

 Via a JavaScript application,

-the destination type can be set by using a hash containing type
+the destination type can be set by using a hash containing type and value:

 await myEngine.queryVoid(`...`, { sources: [ { type: 'file', value: 'https://example.org/file-in.ttl' }, ], destination: { type: 'patchSparqlUpdate', value: 'https://example.org/file-out.ttl' }, });